Coroner’s Statutes and Selected Laws

 An individual elected or appointed to the office of coroner may not execute any of the duties of office before a commission has been duly granted to the coroner by the Governor and properly recorded.
 An individual who violates this section may be sentenced to imprisonment for a term of not more than six months.
 The individual shall be liable to a person injured by an act done by the individual under authority of the office.

-(a) Cost of disposition.
-If legal representatives make claim to property after disposition of the deceased has occurred at county expense, any property retained from the deceased by the coroner in accordance with 1215-B shall be subject to sale to cover the cost of disposition with the balance, if any, going to the representatives.
+–If legal representatives make claim to property after disposition of the deceased has occurred at county expense, any property retained from the deceased by the coroner in accordance with 13915 shall be subject to sale to cover the cost of disposition with the balance, if any, going to the representatives.
 No property shall be sold under this subsection unless the coroner has provided written notice to the representative of the all of the following:

 (1) The costs of disposition.

-(2) A list of the property held in accordance with section 1215-B.
+(2) A list of the property held in accordance with section 13915.

 (3) An opportunity to pay the costs of disposition within 60 days of the notice.

-(b) Costs of securing.–In cases where the coroner secures the premises of the deceased, the costs of securing may be charged against the estate of the deceased.
+–In cases where the coroner secures the premises of the deceased, the costs of securing may be charged against the estate of the deceased.

-(c) Civil liability.–A coroner who reasonably attempts to secure or safeguard any real property where the deceased is found and any personal property on or around the deceased is immune from civil liability for damage to or loss of the property or its contents.
+–A coroner who reasonably attempts to secure or safeguard any real property where the deceased is found and any personal property on or around the deceased is immune from civil liability for damage to or loss of the property or its contents.

 The coroner shall charge and collect a fee of $500 for an autopsy report, $100 for a toxicology report, $100 for an inquisition or coroner’s report, $50 for a cremation or disposition authorization and other fees as may be established from time to time for other reports or documents requested by nongovernmental agencies in order to investigate a claim asserted under a policy of insurance or to determine liability for the death of the deceased.
-The fees collected under this section shall be accounted for and paid to the county treasurer in accordance with section 1760 and shall be used to defray the expenses involved in the county complying with the training of coroners or coroner office personnel, as may be required or authorized by this or any other act.
+The fees collected under this subsection shall be accounted for and paid to the county treasurer in accordance with section 14960 and shall be used to defray the expenses involved in the county complying with the training of coroners or coroner office personnel, as may be required or authorized by this or any other act.

 Other Related Laws and Statutes